vrdmr/pystein-bugbash-wiki/content/posts/pystein-wiki-page.md

 Currently, the Python programming model is in the alpha release.

-To try out the new programming model, download PyStein Custom Core Tools .
+To try out the new programming model, download PyStein Custom Core Tools.
 Note that downloading the file will not overwrite the existing core tools in your device.

 ## Installation & Setup